 How do Saxo Bank and GKFX differ in terms of minimum deposit?
 What about average spreads and funding options?

 Saxo Bank requires a minimum deposit of €2,000, while GKFX requires a minimum deposit of $0.
-From our testing we found Saxo Bank offers spreads of 0.9 (September 2022), while GKFX offers spreads of N/A. Both Saxo Bank and GKFX offer Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for deposits., neither have PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)
+You'll also want to make sure that your broker accepts the funding options and deposit methods that work best for you.
+In our testing, we've found that both Saxo Bank and GKFX offer Bank Wire (Deposit/Withdraw) and Visa/Mastercard (Credit/Debit) for deposits.
+Neither have PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, Saxo Bank or GKFX?
+Which broker offers more tradeable asset classes, Saxo Bank or GKFX?

 Can I trade cryptocurrency with Saxo Bank or GKFX?